david-wei-01001/david-wei-01001/README.md

 ## 🔭 Current Endeavour

-- Currently, I'm analyzing vulnerabilities in speculative inference algorithms of LLMs (Large Language Models) by timing GPU executions and studying the possible runtime discriminations inherited from different kinds of proposed speculative inference algorithms.
+- Currently, I'm analyzing vulnerabilities in speculative decoding algorithms of LLMs (Large Language Models) by timing GPU executions and studying the possible runtime discriminations inherited from different kinds of proposed speculative inference algorithms.

 - I am also continuing my work in MEDCVR on using LLMs to manipulate Robotics on fine-details with error detection and fault tolerance.